Saturday: Interior. Sunday: Exterior only.

 Mr. and Mrs. William Chewning added a west wing in the 1970s, granting an easement to the Virginia Historic Landmarks Commission.

 Mr. and Mrs. John J. Donovan built a second western addition in 1989.They also purchased three and one-half acres of pasture at the rear of the property in 1991 and granted a protective easement to the National Trust for Historic Preservation.

-The Ephraim Schooley House is open through the courtesy of its current owners, the Edmonds family.
+The Ephraim Schooley property is open through the courtesy of its current owners, the Manch family.